Explaining core concepts

 Resilience starts from the belief that humans and nature are strongly coupled to the point that they should be conceived as one social-ecological system.
 Photo: T. Svensson/Azote

-• Resilience starts from the belief that humans and nature are strongly coupled
+- Resilience starts from an understanding that humans and nature are intertwined

-• Rapid human development is pushing our planet dangerously close to its boundaries
+- Rapid human development is pushing our world beyond stable and resilient planetary boundaries

 An introduction to a popular yet often misunderstood concept

 Over the past decades, few concepts have gained such prominence as resilience.
-There has been an explosion of research and policies into ways to promote resilient systems, but the content has often lacked a clear definition of what resilience actually means, let alone how to apply resilience thinking.
+There has been an explosion of research and policies to promote resilient systems, but these efforts have often lacked a clear definition of what resilience actually means, let alone how to apply resilience thinking.

 Let us try and explain.

 Resilience is the capacity of a system, be it an individual, a forest, a city or an economy, to deal with change and continue to develop.
-It is about how humans and nature can use shocks and disturbances like a financial crisis or climate change to spur renewal and innovative thinking.
+The system will experience shocks and disturbances over time, but these also can spur renewal and innovative thinking.

 Humans and nature are strongly coupled

-Resilience starts from the belief that humans and nature are strongly coupled to the point that they should be conceived as one social-ecological system.
-This means that in our globalized society, there are virtually no ecosystems that are not shaped by people and no people without the need for ecosystems and the services they provide.
+Resilience starts from an understanding that humans and nature are intricately linked.
+The behaviour of these systems is strongly coupled to the point that they should be conceived as one social-ecological system.
+There are complex interdependencies between people and ecosystems.
+In our globalized society, there are virtually no ecosystems that are not shaped by people and no people live without the need for ecosystems and the services they provide.

-The problem is that too many of us seem to have disconnected ourselves from nature and forgotten that our economies and societies are fundamentally integrated with the planet.
-Resilience is therefore an attempt to create a new understanding of how humans and nature interact, adapt and impact each other amid change.
-That is why we argue there is a need to reconnect to the biosphere, that sphere that embraces all air, water and land on the planet in which all life is found.
+The problem is that too many of us seem to have disconnected ourselves from nature and forgotten that our economies and societies are fundamentally integrated with the living planet.
+Resilience offers a way to create a new understanding of how humans and nature interact, adapt and impact each other amid change.
+That is why we argue there is a need to reconnect to the biosphere – the air, land and water on Earth in which all life is found.

-There is no doubt humans have been successful in modifying the planet to meet the demands of a rapidly growing population.
-But the gains achieved by this spectacular re-engineering have come at a price.
-It is now wide apparent and acknowledged that humanity’s use of the biosphere, is not sustainable.
+There is no doubt that the world's societies have been successful in modifying the planet to meet the growing demands of the human population.
+But the gains achieved by this spectacular re-engineering have come at a cost.

-The third strand highlights the fascinating paradox that the innovative capacity that has put us in the current environmental predicament can also be used to push us out of it.
-Resilience thinking embraces learning, diversity and how to adapt to a wide range of complex challenges.
-It introduces the term social-ecological thinking which essentially strives to find innovative ways to reconnect with the biosphere and stay within planetary boundaries.
+The fascinating paradox is that the innovative capacity that has put us in the current environmental predicament can also be used to push us out of it.

-That is what social-ecological innovation is all about and that is what resilience thinking tries to encourage.
+That is the social-ecological innovation that resilience thinking tries to encourage.

 READ MORE